Chronology

 Five-String Instrument #13: Oliver Five String Fiddle (SOLD)

-I built this five-String fiddle from highly-figured and spalted Big Leaf Maple salvaged from a tree (the “Vallery” tree) on my wife’s parents’ property, where she grew up.
+I was pleased to offer this Five-String Fiddle from highly-figured and spalted Big Leaf Maple salvaged from a tree on my wife’s parents’ property.
+I refer to it as the “Vallery” tree, as it is from their propeerty, where Ann grew up.
 Now I wish I had a lot more of this wood, but, sadly, much of the tree was lost to rot.
-The front is Sitka Spruce.
-I made it on a personal model, and the sound is very good, strong, and well balanced across all five strings.
+The front is made of Sitka Spruce.
+I made this instrument on a personal model, and, happily, the sound is very good, strong, and well balanced across all five strings.

 handmade 5-string bluegrass fiddle made in Oregon by Chet Bishop